cofoundry-cms/cofoundry/docs/user-docs/Framework/Mail.md

 **Simple**

 Place your `IMailTemplate` code files with your models or domain and place your template files in your views directory.
-For an example of this see  [Cofoundry.Samples.SimpleSite](https://github.com/cofoundry-cms/Cofoundry.Samples.SimpleSite).
+For an example of this see the [SimpleSite sample project](https://github.com/cofoundry-cms/Cofoundry.Samples/blob/main/src/SimpleSite).

-Or if you preferred to keep your files together, you could place them next to each other, as shown in the [Cofoundry.Samples.Mail](https://github.com/cofoundry-cms/Cofoundry.Samples.Mail) sample.
+Or if you preferred to keep your files together, you could place them next to each other, as shown in the [Mail sample project](https://github.com/cofoundry-cms/Cofoundry.Samples/blob/main/src/Mail) sample.

 **In a separate project**